soumya1995/web-dev/README.md

 # web-dev
-A repository for website development
+A repository for website development.
+This repository will be used in creating webpages.